 Total metric tons of CO2e emissions by scope for 2024

-3. Under the Scope 2 category, purchased electricity emissions are calculated using Market-Based method, which takes into account the impacts renewable electricity procurement has on reducing calculated emissions.
-Purchased electricity emissions in 2017 reflect a full year of operation of the new Central Energy Facility, as well as Stanford’s first full year of emissions reduction due to its procurement of 65% renewable electricity credits from its first solar generating station, on-campus solar, and unbundled renewable electricity credits.
-Purchased electricity emissions in 2023 reflect Stanford’s first full year of emissions reduction due to its procurement of 100% renewable electricity credits from its second solar generating station and unbundled renewable electricity credits.
+- Purchased electricity emissions in 2017 reflect a full year of operation of the new Central Energy Facility, as well as Stanford’s first full year of sourcing 65% renewable electricity credits from its first solar generating station, on-campus solar, and unbundled renewable electricity credits.
+Purchased electricity emissions in 2023 reflect Stanford’s first full year of sourcing 100% renewable electricity credits from its second solar generating station and unbundled renewable electricity credits.

-4. For Scope 1 and 2 emissions, building square footage served by Central Energy Facility hot water increased ~26% from 2019 to 2022, prompting increased stationary combustion emissions.
+- For Scope 1 and 2 emissions, building square footage served by Stanford Utilities building heating services increased ~26% from 2019 to 2022, prompting increased stationary combustion emissions.
 The impact of this was largely unrealized until ~2022 due to reduced occupancy during the global COVID-19 pandemic.

-6. Scope 3 categories are estimated emissions calculated by applying an emissions factor to best available data including spend-based, procurement, survey, and/ or square footage data.
-Emissions from all food purchases are included in the Purchased Goods & Services category.
+- Under the Scope 3 category, emissions from food purchases are included in the Purchased Goods & Services category.

 Scope 1 Emissions – Direct on-premise fossil fuel combustion and other direct greenhouse gas emissions